Radium 223 is a mildly radioactive form of the metal radium. It's brand name is Xofigo (pronounced zoh-fee-go).

 - are not having treatment with abiraterone

 You might need to travel to a different hospital to have radium 223 as it's not available in every hospital.

 How radium 223 works

 This means that the cancer cells receive a high dose of radiation which can destroy them.
 And healthy cells receive only a low dose or no radiation.
 So this treatment causes few side effects.

 How you have radium 223

 You have radium 223 as an injection into a vein.
-Usually this is through a thin short tube (cannula) put into a vein in your arm or hand each time you have treatment.
+Usually this is through a thin short tube (cannula) which is put into a vein in your arm or hand each time you have treatment.
 The injection takes around a minute.

-The injection is normally repeated every 4 weeks and you usually have it up to 6 times.
+You normally have the injection every 4 weeks.
+You usually have it up to 6 times.
 You might have a blood test in between injections to make sure it is safe for you to have your next one.
 You have the treatment as an outpatient and can go home afterwards.

 After radium 223 treatment

 After the treatment, some radiation may be present in your urine and in your poo (faeces) for 1 week.
 The total amount is extremely small and gets lower each day.